 Step 4.
 Then the Original filename SearchIndexer.exe is displayed

-As a Microsoft Windows Service, SearchIndexer indexes user files for Windows searches made in the Start Menu, File Explorer and safe Libraries.
-In addition, it searches for data in media files, contact lists, and email clients and monitors the additional changes made to them on your computer.
+SearchIndexer, a Microsoft Windows Service, indexes user files for searches made in the Start Menu, File Explorer, and safe Libraries, as well as data in media files, contact lists, and email clients, and monitors changes made to these items on your computer.

 Step 2.
-Click on Modify and select the locations you want to leave indexed.
-After selecting them, click OK to effect changes.
+To leave specific locations indexed, click on the "Modify" option and select the places you want to keep indexed.
+Once you've chosen them, click "OK" to apply the changes.

 Step 1.
 After selecting the Indexing Options from the Search bar, click on Advanced.